Who are the Tomb of the Unknowns Guards?

 KNOWN BUT TO GOD

 The Tomb of the Unknowns is also known as the Tomb of the Unknown Soldier.
 It stands atop a hill in Arlington National Cemetery overlooking Washington, D.C.
 The Tomb began to be called the Tomb of the Unknowns because there are unknown soldiers from World War I, World War II, and the Korean War.
 An unknown soldier of the Vietnam War was also placed in 1984, but the remains were subsequently identified in 1998, and the soldier’s family had the remains exhumed and re-interred near their home.The crypt that contained this soldier has remained empty since that time.It’s now engraved with the inscription “Honoring and Keeping Faith With America’s Missing Servicemen” as a reminder of the ongoing commitment of the Armed Forces to the fullest possible accounting for missing service members.
 The Women in Military Service for America Memorial is found at the Ceremonial Entrance to Arlington National Cemetery.
-For something different about Arlington’s origins you may like A Southern Landowner’s Loss
+For something different about Arlington’s origins you may like The Story of Arlington.

 “Walking The Mat”